becash143/MERN-CRUD/README.md

       }
     }
 ```
+### How CI/CD Pipeline works
+### Workflow details is defined in the .github/workflows/ci-cd.yaml
+1. On any pull request on the main branch , the build triggers.
+2. Creates Images for frontend, backend service.
+For mongoDB, we will be using official image, since we are not customizing it.
+Cruds.json is  copied into mongoDn using configmap.
+3. Images are created and pushed into DockerHub for DEV, STG and PROD.
+4. Images tag are then updated on the github repository using sed command in the github action workflow
+5. Based on the tag changes, ArgoCD applies the new image tag on the cluster to apply the latest changes.
 ### On modifying the image tag in values.yaml, ARGO CD automatically deploys new image on the cluster.